berrlang/berr/README.md

 # new programming language that I need a name for
 Programming language that you type sentences ?

+Syntax is kind of simillar to python and possibly javascript

 ### To Do
 - Come up with a name
 - Finalize the syntax